Nahelam/PS2-Game-Mods/Burnout 3 Takedown/Crash Breaker Expansion/README.md

 I took the expansion to the next level by adding the following features:
 - AI and other players are now affected by the explosion
-- Crashbreakered race cars are registered as aftertouch takedowns
+- Crash Breakered race cars are registered as Aftertouch Takedowns
-- HUD prompt while crashing (including split screen mode)
+- Crash Breaker HUD prompt while crashing (including split screen mode)

 ## PS2 Version

 These patches are too big to be used on PS2 cheat engines.
-I might work on a workaround someday.
+I'll try to find a workaround.

 ## Notes